xpack/xcdl-cli-ts/website/_xcdl.github.io/guide/packages.md

 ## The `.xpackignore` file

 The `.xpackignore` file is used to keep stuff out of the binary package.
-Unlike `git`, the XCDL tools look for this file only in the package root folder.
+Unlike `git`, the xCDL tools look for this file only in the package root folder.

 The syntax follow the same pattern rules as .gitignore files: